Astrometric mock observations for determining the local dark matter density: Discussion

 It should be noted that our results may depend on details of our settings.
-For example, we arbitrarily set the scale height of our tracer to $h_{\rm trac}=200~{\rm pc}$.
-Besides, $z_{\rm min}=0.2~{\rm kpc}$ and $z_{\rm max}=1.2~{\rm kpc}$ are also arbitrary.
-In G11, their samples cover up to the height of $z_{\rm max}=0.75~{\rm kpc}$.
-It is expected that such a short sample can avoid high $z$ regions where the observational errors become large.
-Figure \ref{shortZmax} shows determined LDMDs in the cases of setting $z_{\rm max}=0.75~{\rm kpc}$.
+For example, we arbitrarily set the scale height of our tracer to $h_{\rm trac}=200~{\rm pc}$. $z_{\rm min}=0.2~{\rm kpc}$ and $z_{\rm max}=1.2~{\rm kpc}$ are also arbitrary.
+It is expected that such a small sample can avoid high-$z$ regions where the observational errors become large.
+Figure \ref{shortZmax} shows determined LDMDs for $z_{\rm max}=0.75~{\rm kpc}$.
 Here, the parallax measurement errors are taken into account.
-Although the overestimation of the LDMD is slightly mitigated in the case of the narrow cone sampling region, significantly high LDMDs are predicted when $A\ge0.5$.
-Therefore, we still expect that the use of the \textit{Hipparcos} sample causes overestimation even if tracer stars in the high $z$ regions are excluded.
-Our results conclude that the required parallax precisions are $\sigma_\varpi=0.1$--$0.3~{\rm mas}$.
+Although the overestimation of the LDMD is slightly mitigated for the narrow cone sampling region, significantly high LDMDs are predicted when $A\ge0.5$.
+Therefore, we expect that the required parallax precisions are $\sigma_\varpi=0.1$--$0.3~{\rm mas}$.

+We can readily simulate the \textit{Hipparcos} observations by modifying our FDE model of Eq. (\ref{FDE_eq}).
+The floor precision of parallax measurements by \textit{Hipparcos} is approximately $0.7~{\rm mas}$ \citep{perryman:97,p:12}, and the FDEs increase linearly within $d \raisebox{0.4ex}{$<$} \raisebox{-.7ex}{$\sim$} 100~{\rm pc}$ for A and F stars \citep{hf:00}; this floor precision corresponds to $\varepsilon_{\rm FDE}=0.07$ at $d=100~{\rm pc}$.
+Therefore, here we used the following FDE model instead of Eq. (\ref{FDE_eq}):

+where $\alpha=0$ when $d<100~{\rm pc}$, and $\alpha=1$ when $d>100~{\rm pc}$.
+Our result for the narrow cylinder region is shown in the left panel of Figure \ref{Hipparcos_Gaia}.
+In this simulation, we set $z_{\rm min}=0$ and $z_{\rm max}=0.75~{\rm kpc}$.
+The \textit{Hipparcos} simulation clearly overestimates the LDMD.
+This result indicates that the \textit{Hipparcos} catalog is too imprecise to determine the LDMD with accuracy.
+The error ranges in these simulations are much larger than in our previous calculations.
+This is because of the large parallax uncertainties of \textit{Hipparcos} and the settings of $z_{\rm min}=0$ and $z_{\rm max}=0.75~{\rm kpc}$.
+The region near to the disk plane has little information about the LDMD, where observable densities are nearly flat and degenerate with the background DM.
+Moreover, because the sample size is now fixed, the inclusion of the low-$z$ region leads to poor statistics in high-$z$ region. \footnote{We included the low-z region to discuss how the transition of $\alpha$ affects the LDMD determination.}